 Those who meet the following requirements can apply for a digital nomad visa in Brazil:

-If the applicant meets the requirements, they will be able to apply for the Digital Nomad visa.
+If the applicant meets the requirements, they will be able to apply for the Digital Nomad Visa for Brazil.
 The requirements or necessary documents according to your location are the following:

 Applicants who are abroad